 Dig in to Great Food with Your Pup

 For those who travel with man’s best friend in tow, The Colony has a spot where both of you can savor a sunny spring afternoon.
 The Shacks Dining & Dog Park merges eclectic dining with a play space for your puppy, a combination you won’t find anywhere else.
 Dig in to some delicious ramen at Ten Ramen, an authentic Japanese eatery by Teiichi Sakurai, a James Beard Award semifinalist.
 If a juicy burger is what you’re after, follow your nose to Dallas restaurateur Frank Carabetta’s Dirty Burger Bar.
 Be sure to grab a drink or two at Turbo Coffee, a super-charged café serving up light bites, wine and your caffeine fix.

-These are just two of the six restaurants you can choose from before you take your fur baby out for an afternoon romp.
+These are just a few of the six restaurants you can choose from before you take your fur baby out for an afternoon romp.
 Let your pooch off their leash so they can play and socialize as you hang back and watch all the fun.
 There are even separate areas for large and small breeds, so everyone can relax, play, and have a great time.